 October 21, 2024

-But wait, there’s more!
-Even if you’re within the refill window, there’s no guarantee that the pharmacy will have Adderall XR in stock.
-Since COVID, it’s been a bit like hunting for a rare treasure.
-If your usual pharmacy is out, you can’t just ask them to transfer it from another location.
-Instead, you have to call around to other pharmacies, hoping to find one that has it.
-Once you do, you need to contact your doctor to send a new prescription to this new pharmacy.
-It’s a logistical nightmare that can leave you feeling like a character in a Kafka novel.
+But let’s say you’re within the refill window.
+Even then, there’s no guarantee that Walgreens will have Adderall XR in stock.
+Post-COVID, the availability of this medication often feels like finding a needle in a haystack.
+If your usual pharmacy is out, you can’t directly transfer your prescription to another location.
+Instead, you have to call around, hoping to find a pharmacy that has it available.
+Once you do, the next hurdle is contacting your doctor to send a new prescription—a logistical nightmare that can evoke Kafkaesque sentiments.

 Written by Matt Gregg, a UI engineer who lives and works in Minneapolis, MN